AliyarBhos/telco_churn_analysis/README.md

 - `num_services` — count of active services per customer

 **Key Design Decision:** Original columns were never mutated — all derived features created as new columns.
 This kept the data clean for Power BI analysis while engineering useful signals.

+**Automated EDA Report:**
+Generated a full profiling report using `ydata-profiling` covering correlations, missing values, distributions and interactions across all 21 features.
+Open `notebooks/eda_report.html` in a browser to view it.

 ---